jhausserlab/HiFiAlignmentTool/README.md

 3. Repeat step 2 until the end
 4. Final image is saved in ome.tif in the main folder where you run the code.

 It is important to note that the loading of the file paths are done in alphanumerical order.
 So if you have over 9 rounds of images counting 1,2,...,10; 10 could be used first.
 To avoid this problem, the numbers should be written 01,02,...10.
-Like this the order will be alphanumerically.
+Like this the order will be alphanumerically correct.